forbesmyester/stronger-typed-streams/README.md

 Which is absolutely correct and allows you to catch errors at compile time instead of runtime, perhaps in the wild.

-There is also a Duplex implementation, but this is only tested in Node versions >= 8.
+There is also a Duplex implementation, but this is only tested in Node versions >= 8 because in the tests I an API method that is only available in Node 8+.